-New research commissioned by EEN FABRIEK /A FACTORY / Zeeland to tell a story about a small and nonedescript parcel of land; a site condensing a series of land threads from past to future: de Mosselbanken, edging the Weste Scheldt estuary.
+New work commissioned by EEN FABRIEK /A FACTORY / Zeeland to tell a story about a small and non-descript parcel of coastal land; but a site that consolidates a series of land and human concerns from past to future: de Mosselbanken, edging the Weste Scheldt estuary, Zeeland.

 The storytelling is actually not so much about the land but about the loss of the Mosselbanken.
-Once a saltmarsh area where seaweed and bivalves lived, feeding on the nutrients in the salt water way between Antwerp and the North Sea.
-Then a site where people grew and harvested mussels, on wooden frames in the shallow salt waters, to sell in the local mussel markets at the town of Philipine.
-Subsequently and incrementally pouldered/ reclaimed from the ocean over a series of infills, as is the way with coastlines in Netherlands, with the final section geoengineered into a site for a Dowe Chemical plant, a deepwater harbour and a piece of de novo brownlands, optimistically called the ValuePark
+Once a saltmarsh where seaweed and bivalves lived, feeding on the nutrients in the salt water way between Antwerp and the North Sea.
+Where migratory shore birds stopped to feed and local waterfowl nested.
+Also a site where people historically harvested mussels, in the shallow tidal waters.
+The saltmarsh was subsequently and incrementally pouldered and claimed from the ocean over a series of infills, with the final section geoengineered into a site for a Dowe Chemical plant, a deepwater harbour and a piece of de novo brownlands, optimistically called the *ValuePark* in the 1970s.

-Pouldering; the human act of pulling low lying land up and away from the embrace of the sea, is so Dutch; as is pouldering economically valueless saltmarshes into economically valued farmland; in a nation where such intergenerational geoengineering activities has made over 33% of the land country’s area.
-Where the marks of previous pouldering ventures are inscribed in the lines of level / poulder banks winding across the anthropogenic lands.
-So the Mosselbanken is not unique.
+The human act of pulling low lying land up and away from the embrace of the sea, is a Dutch inovation; as is pouldering economically valueless saltmarshes into valuable farmland; in a nation where such intergenerational geoengineering activities has made over 33% of the country’s area.
+In these anthropogenic lands the Mosselbanken is not unique.

 Reading: James Bridle, Ways of Being

 Thinking: Of extinction applied to factories and other entities; following from previous work considering ‘cursing’ as an act of power reclamation